 Cloud adoption isn’t easy, and all organizations have some degree of hem-hawing and second-guessing.

-The good news for 2018: It no longer matters.
+The good news for the future: It no longer matters.

 Adopt a Cloud First Mentality